AAC

 Submitting a Podcast

-To submit a podcast means to provide the RSS feed of your podcast to a podcast directory or platform (like Apple Podcasts, Spotify, or Google Podcasts).
+To submit a podcast means to provide the RSS feed of your podcast to a podcast directory or platform (like Apple Podcasts or Spotify).
 Once submitted and approved, your podcast will be available on that platform for listeners to find, subscribe to, and download or stream episodes.
 Getting the podcast initially approved often takes a few hours or days, but after that’s done, new episodes you publish will typically be available in minutes.

 Stereo Audio